MBDA AMC Baltimore

 LaToya C. Staten

 LaToya C. Staten is a tech and talent ecosystem builder and ecosystem engagement strategist.
-She leads several initiatives focused on advancing, public-private economic and workforce development opportunities in key technology and innovation industries.
+She leads several initiatives focused on advancing public-private economic and workforce development opportunities in key technology and innovation industries.

 LaToya C. Staten